likicv/usysml-test-cases/README.md

 - Discussion -- discussion of the test case, possibly including some negative examples to highlight the points made, expected output, rules or constraints

+## The notation used in the “Expected output” section

+The Test Case "Expected output" section is not SysML v2 textual notation, rather this is a special notation developed for the purpose of uSysML Test Cases.
+More specifically, this is a shorthand notation to specify namespaces and possibly additional features of the parsed elements.
+Some examples:

+### Example 1

+**Output shown**:

+Root.PackageVehicles.Vehicle

+**Meaning**:

+'Vehicle' is in the namespace of 'PackageVehicles' which is in the namespace of 'Root'.

 # uSysML Test Cases local installation